-- Create one volume per OMS host. - Mount the above volumes to each OMS host using the same mount point e.g. /u01/app/oracle/OMS.
+- Create one volume per OMS host. - Mount the above volumes to each OMS host using the same mount point e.g. /u01/app/ oracle/OMS.
 On each host, this volume would contain the OMS installation, Agent installation and Oracle inventory. - Create a consistency group for the above volumes so that consistent replication can be done for all the volumes. - Create one volume for the software library.
 This volume must be mounted simultaneously to all the OMS hosts using the same mount point.
-For example, / swlib. - Create one volume for the BIP.
-This volume must be mounted simultaneously to all OMS hosts using the same mount point.
-For example, /bip. - Decide on appropriate replication frequency for the OMS file systems, software library and BIP based on your infrastructure.
+For example, /swlib. - Decide on appropriate replication frequency for the OMS file systems and software library based on your infrastructure.
 Oracle recommends a minimum frequency of 24 hours for the OMS file system and continuous or hourly replication for the software library.